omega8cc/boa/README.txt

 With multi-install system you have to remember that all of them will use the same Nginx server, so you could break the system trying to install site with the same domain on two or more instances.
-The instances will not be aware about other running instances, so it is your responsibility to use such system wisely.
+The instances will not be aware of other running instances, so it is your responsibility to use such system wisely.